Bay Shore Historic District

 The Bay Shore Historic District (also known as Morningside Historic District) is a U.S. historic district (designated as such on October 2, 1992) located in Miami, Florida.
 The district is bounded by Northeast 55th Street, Biscayne Boulevard, Northeast 60th Street and Biscayne Bay, in the Morningside section of the Upper Eastside neighborhood.
 It contains 223 historic buildings.

 History

 The Bay Shore Investment Company developed the bay-front tract in three phases from 1922 to 1924.
 Bay Shore was notable for it level of development before lots were sold.
 Streets were paved, landscaping and street lighting were in place.
 The development grew during Miami's boom years in the 1920s and even during the Depression, but its greatest growth was between 1936 and 1942, until the U.S. entry into World War II halted nearly all construction in Miami.

-The district is one of Miami's most intact historic neighborhoods, and its best remaining example of a planned, boom-era suburb.
+The district is one of Miami's historic neighborhoods, and its best remaining example of a planned, boom-era suburb.